Non-hyperbolicity of holomorphic symplectic varieties: Introduction

 \subsection{Acknowledgments.}

-We would like to thank Ben Bakker for helpful conversations around the Kobayashi pseudometric, Ariyan Javanpeykar for pointing out Example~\ref{example ariyan} to us, Giovanni Mongardi for Example~\ref{Giovanni example}, Steven Lu for the reference on length functions on complex spaces, and Claire Voisin for pointing out a confusion in one of the arguments.
-We are grateful to the referee for pointing out some inaccuracies.
+We would like to thank Ben Bakker for helpful conversations around the Kobayashi pseudometric, St\'ephane Druel and Daniel Greb for helpful discussions improving Section~\ref{section symplectic}, Ariyan Javanpeykar for pointing out Example~\ref{example ariyan} to us, Giovanni Mongardi for Example~\ref{Giovanni example}, Steven Lu for the reference on length functions on complex spaces, and Claire Voisin for pointing out a confusion in one of the arguments.
+We are grateful to the referee for their thorough reading and for drawing our attention to a few inaccuracies in the original manuscript.

-Ljudmila Kamenova was partially supported by a grant from the Simons Foundation/SFARI (522730, LK) 2017-2024.
-Christian Lehn was supported by the DFG research grant Le 3093/3-2 and the SMWK research grant SAXAG.

-\section{Holomorphic Symplectic Varieties}
+\section{Holomorphic symplectic varieties}

-This section is a brief reminder on holomorphic symplectic varieties.
+This section provides a brief recollection of holomorphic symplectic varieties.
 Let us begin by recalling the notion of an irreducible symplectic manifold.

-\begin{definition} An \emph{irreducible symplectic manifold} is a connected compact complex K\"ahler manifold $M$ satisfying $\pi_1(M)=0$ and $H^{2,0}(M)={\mathbb C} \sigma$ where $\sigma$ is a holomorphic symplectic form. \end{definition}
+\begin{definition} An \emph{irreducible symplectic manifold} is a connected compact complex K\"ahler manifold $M$ satisfying $\pi_1(M)=0$ and $H^{2,0}(M)={\mathbb C} \sigma$, where $\sigma$ is a holomorphic symplectic form. \end{definition}

-These manifolds are sometimes referred to as \emph{compact hyperkähler manifolds}, which is an equivalent concept.
-Indeed, in every Kähler class on an irreducible symplectic manifold there is a unique hyperkähler metric (i.e. with holonomy equal to $\Sp(n)$) by Yau's theorem.
-Conversely, a compact hyperkähler manifold is irreducible symplectic for a $\P^1$ worth of complex structures.
+These manifolds are sometimes referred to as \emph{compact hyperk\"ahler manifolds}, which is an equivalent concept.
+Indeed, in every K\"ahler class on an irreducible symplectic manifold, there is a unique hyperk\"ahler metric (\textit{i.e.}, with holonomy equal to $\Sp(n)$) by Yau's theorem.
+Conversely, a compact hyperk\"ahler manifold is irreducible symplectic for a $\P^1$ family of complex structures.

 Let us now come to \emph{singular} holomorphic symplectic varieties.